HappyUnhappy/Algorithms-and-data-structures/src/data_structures/tree/binary_search_tree/README.md

 + The right subtree of a node contains only nodes with keys greater than node's key
 + You can't duplicate the node's key value

-In a binary tree? a node can have maximum two children.
+In a binary tree, a node can have maximum two children.

 ## The main operations in binary tree: